VISD eighth grader is prepared for Region 3 Spelling Bee

 "I'm trying to learn roots of words," she said.
 "It helps you just spell the words much faster.
 Even if you don't study it can help you just be knowing the root of a word language or origin."

 She isn't in this alone, though.
-Ishra said her father, Mostaq Ahammad, is there to help her out and quiz her.
+Taasneem said her father, Mostaq Ahammad, is there to help her out and quiz her.

 "I just write (the words) down," she said.
 "Three times each, then I take a test on all of them.
 The ones I get wrong, I take a screenshot of and my dad goes over them with with me."